grdelgado96/LeadGenerationPage/README.md

 - Next.js: React framework for server-rendered applications.
 - Tailwind CSS: Utility-first CSS framework for styling components.
 - Better SQLite3: SQLite library for Node.js used for database operations.

-## Development Setup

-To set up the project for development:

-1. Clone the repository.
-2. Install dependencies using `npm install`.
-3. Run the development server using `npm run dev`.

 ## Conclusion